Non-executive director remuneration: pros and cons of remuneration with equity or options

 They can be conditional which means, in a nutshell, that you can set milestones that need to be hit to release your equity reward.

 Quid pro quo.
 Everybody wins.

 This could be time served or certain growth or sales figures achieved – the conditionality is entirely flexible.
 Importantly though, this could serve as extra leverage for you in terms of securing equity from your company.

 If the board has assurance that they can only win from the arrangement, that removes one big barrier from their perspective.

 Once you take the persuasive psychology that sits behind this whole subject into account, it should be clear that there are clear benefits in NEDs enjoying a cut of company equity.

 Nothing drives growth like tangible personal investment, and nothing achieves personal investment like shares or options.

 Ifty Nasir is founder and CEO of Vestd, the UK’s first, most advanced and only regulated digital share scheme platform for SMEs.
 The platform was specifically designed and built to help SMEs launch and manage share and option schemes.
 Customers benefit from ongoing access to our in-house team of equity experts.
-If you’d like to know more, you can browse our helpful free guides here, or if you’d like to speak to a member of our team, you can book a consultation here.
+If you’d like to know more, you can browse our helpful free guides here.